brianpetro/jsbrains/smart-collections/README.md

 - It encapsulates the data and behavior associated with an item.
 - The class includes methods for updating and saving the item's data, as well as initializing and parsing the item.
 - These classes are part of a JavaScript library or application that utilizes collections of items and provides a convenient interface for managing and manipulating them.
+- Represents an item within a collection.
+- Encapsulates data and behavior of an item.
+- Methods: update, save, initialize, parse.

 ## about
 Smart Collections was built for the [Smart Connections](https://smartconnections.app) Obsidian plugin and [Smart Predictions Framework](https://wfhbrian.com/).